Ethorbit/Gmod-Auto-Unstuck/README.md

 AutoUnstuck_NearNPCs <0/1> (1 by default)  - If off, Auto Unstuck will attempt to find a TP spot that is away from NPCs

+AutoUnstuck_NearEntities <0/1> (0 by default) - If on, Auto Unstuck will allow TPs near entities but has the possibility of teleporting a player inside of an entity

 AutoUnstuck_NPC_Distance <number> (500 by default) - The distance Auto Unstuck will try to avoid teleporting the player to (if AutoUnstuck_NearNPCs is set to 0)